rotki/docs/usage-guides/staking.md

 ---
-description: How to track ETH2 validator staking, Liquity staking, and Kraken staking in rotki.
+description: How to track ETH2 validator staking, Liquity staking, Kraken staking, and Lido CSM node operation in rotki.
 ---

 # Staking